Dow Highest Closing Records

 Recession of 1957

 The Dow dropped 14.1 percent, from 506.21 on August 1, 1957 to 434.71 on November 1, 1957.
 It corresponded to the eight-month recession, a period from August 1957 to April 1958.
 The Fed's contractionary monetary policy had caused it.

 Recession of 1953

-The downturn reflected the 10-month recession (July 1953 - May 1954).
+The downturn reflected the 10-month recession, from July 1953 to May 1954.
 It had been caused by demobilization after the Korean War.

 The Dow rose 19.2 percent during this recession, which lasted between February and October 1945.
-It was 153.79 on February 1, 1945, rising to 183.37 on October 1, 1945.
+It was 153.79 on February 1, 1945 and rose to 183.37 on October 1, 1945.
 The economy contracted 10.6 percent because government spending dropped when World War II ended.
 But business spending was robust, hence the rise in the stock market.

 The Great Depression

 The Dow fell 90 percent in less than four years.
 It was 381.17 on September 3, 1929.
 By July 8, 1932, it was just 41.22.
 The kickoff to the Dow's slide was the stock market crash of 1929.
 But the Great Depression had already started in August, 1929, when the economy contracted.

 The crash began on October 24, Black Thursday.
 It continued until Black Tuesday.
 Stock prices fell 23 percent.
 Investors lost $30 billion, the equivalent of $396 billion today.
 The public was terrified because that was more than the entire cost of World War I. It took 25 years for the Dow to regain its September 3 high.